 NHS Take Home Pay

 Note: The NHS 25/26 Salary has not been finalised yet, the most recent pay update was for April 2024.
-The salaries below reflect take home pay for a standard employee without a student loan, but does include deductions for the NHS Pension.
+The salaries below reflect take home pay for a standard employee without a student loan, and does not include deductions for the NHS Pension.

 If you're considering a career in the NHS or are already part of the workforce, understanding how NHS pay works is crucial.
 The NHS pay structure is governed by the Agenda for Change (AfC) — a national pay system covering most NHS staff, excluding doctors, dentists, and very senior managers.
 This article outlines the latest pay rates as of April 2024 and explains how pay progression works.